Back to Knowledgebase

 How long breast milk stays safe depends on where you store it:

+Store refrigerated milk at the back of the fridge, not in the door — the door fluctuates in temperature each time it opens.
 When in doubt, shorter is better.
-Freshly expressed milk retains the most beneficial properties, so use the freshest milk available when you can.
+Freshly expressed milk retains the most protective and nutritional properties, so use the freshest available when you can.

 Choosing the Right Containers